Constellium (CSTM) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the aluminum company had gained 5.15% in the past month.
-In that same time, the Industrial Products sector lost 1.2%, while the S&P 500 gained 5.67%.
+Heading into today, shares of the aluminum company had gained 0.71% over the past month, lagging the Industrial Products sector's gain of 2.35% and the S&P 500's gain of 4.59% in that time.

-Investors will be hoping for strength from Constellium as it approaches its next earnings release, which is expected to be April 26, 2023.
-On that day, Constellium is projected to report earnings of $0.27 per share, which would represent a year-over-year decline of 70.65%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.68 billion, down 24.45% from the year-ago period.
+Constellium will be looking to display strength as it nears its next earnings release, which is expected to be April 26, 2023.
+The company is expected to report EPS of $0.27, down 70.65% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.68 billion, down 24.45% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.33 per share and revenue of $7.14 billion, which would represent changes of -38.71% and -16.69%, respectively, from the prior year.
+CSTM's full-year Zacks Consensus Estimates are calling for earnings of $1.33 per share and revenue of $7.14 billion.
+These results would represent year-over-year changes of -38.71% and -16.69%, respectively.

-It is also important to note the recent changes to analyst estimates for Constellium.
+Investors should also note any recent changes to analyst estimates for Constellium.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Constellium currently has a Zacks Rank of #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Constellium is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Constellium is holding a Forward P/E ratio of 10.9.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.46.
+Valuation is also important, so investors should note that Constellium has a Forward P/E ratio of 10.66 right now.
+Its industry sports an average Forward P/E of 11.69, so we one might conclude that Constellium is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report